We've all reached a point in our careers where we feel ready to take our skills and responsibilities to the next level.

 When you ask to participate in an opportunity outside your normal role, explain why you believe you can make a positive contribution and how it will not affect the quality of what is already expected of you.
 You should also discuss how you think the new opportunity would help prepare you for your next step with the organisation.

-3. be team-oriented and results-focused
+3. be team oriented and results driven

 Working collaboratively and offering your time and support to help the entire team succeed are invaluable traits that a company looks for in a good business leader.
 A good leader acts as a guidance partner who helps other people realise their true potential.